 If your garden is at the bottom of a hill or in a valley, rainwater from higher ground (like a neighbouring garden) can wreak havoc.
 Especially if the ground is frozen, hard or clay soil.
 Over time, this leads to the ground having more water than normal to contend with, causing major drainage problems.

 The solution?
 Invest in a professional garden drainage system like an attenuation set-up or soakaway system (depending on the soil).
 If you do decide to move forward with this, it’s important to have the system installed by a professional.
-This is because the process can be complicated, which could lead to the problem becoming worse.
+This is because the process can be complicated, which could worsen the problem.
 Your actions (even if they are accidental) could also risk breaking the law.

 Problem: Incorrectly installed water features